How To Freeze Strawberries

 Ingredients

-- 2 cups Fresh Strawberries
+• 2 cups Fresh Strawberries

 Instructions

-- Place into dated and labeled freezer bags being sure to remove all of the air before sealing.
+4. Place into dated and labeled freezer bags being sure to remove all of the air before sealing.

-- Freeze and use within 1 year.
+5. Freeze and use within one year.

 Notes

-The trick to freezing berries of any kind is to allow to dry thoroughly before freezing.
-The water is what causes ice crystals to form when freezing so the more you can allow the berries to dry the better.
 With that being said you do not want your berries to sit out at room temperature for too long or your berries will continue to ripen.
 Your best bet is to do this quickly so you are freezing the freshes berries possible.

 A fun summer snack is enjoying frozen berries right from the freezer.

+Freezing berries is a great way to fill your freezer with summer food you can enjoy all year.
 There is nothing better than enjoying a little bit of summer in the dead cold of winter.
-Once you learn how to freeze strawberries you can use this trick with other produce as well.
+Once you learn how to freeze strawberries, you can also use this trick with other produce.

-The perfect way to preserve a huge, delicious harvest!
+1. The perfect way to preserve a huge, delicious harvest!
 Thanks for sharing on Homestead Blog Hop!

 Hello my name is Pamela,